Media-Smart/vedaseg/README.md

   The toolbox supports several popular and semantic segmentation frameworks out of box, *e.g.* DeepLabv3+, DeepLabv3, U-Net, PSPNet, FPN, etc.

-- **Deployment and acceleration**
+- **Support of deployment and acceleration**

-  The toolbox can automatically transform and accelerate PyTorch, Onnx and Tensorflow models with TensorRT, can also automatically generate benchmark with given model.
+  The toolbox can accelerate models using TensorRT, as well as benchmarking.

-- **Different training modes**
+- **Support of multiple train/test modes**

+  The toolbox supports both distributed and non-distributed modes.

+- **Support of multiple train/test tasks**

-  The toolbox supports both single-label training and multi-label training.
+  The toolbox supports both single-label and multi-label tasks.

 ## License

 This project is released under the [Apache 2.0 license](LICENSE).